Jeff Lebby: Role during 2015 Baylor football scandal

-While coaching at Baylor University, Lebby was named by Baylor student Dolores Lozano as one of the coaches that took no action against running back Devin Chafin after she reported being physically assaulted three times by him.
+While coaching at Baylor, Lebby was named by Baylor student Dolores Lozano as one of the coaches who took no action against running back Devin Chafin after she reported being physically assaulted three times by him.
 After Art Briles was terminated by Baylor, Lebby defended Briles, who is also Lebby's father-in-law, and sold shirts with #CAB (Coach Art Briles) in a show of continued support.

 Southeastern

-He got his first full time offensive coordinator opportunity at Southeastern, an NAIA school in Florida.
+He got his first full-time offensive coordinator opportunity at Southeastern, an NAIA school in Florida.
 He helped lead Southeastern to the Mid-South Conference Sun Division title and a playoff berth.
 Southeastern would finish with the No. 1 scoring offense and the No. 3 total offense in the NAIA that year.

 UCF

-On December 24, 2017, UCF announced the hire of Lebby as their quarterback coach and passing game coordinator, reuniting with Josh Heupel.
-Under his guidance, quarterback McKenzie Milton was 7th in yards per attempt and 9th in passing efficiency rating.
-Milton would finish 6th in Heisman Trophy voting that year.
-He was promoted to offensive coordinator the following year in 2019.
-His offense ranked 5th in total offense and true freshman quarterback Dillon Gabriel threw for 3,653 yards and 29 touchdowns.
+On December 24, 2017, UCF announced the hire of Lebby as their quarterback coach, reuniting with Josh Heupel.
+Under his guidance, quarterback McKenzie Milton was seventh in yards per attempt and ninth in passing efficiency.
+Milton would finish sixth in Heisman Trophy voting that year.
+He was promoted to offensive coordinator in 2019.
+His offense ranked fifth in total offense and true freshman quarterback Dillon Gabriel threw for 3,653 yards and 29 touchdowns.